-Financial Dependence vs Independence in Morris County Child Support Cases
+Financial Dependence vs Independence in Child Support Cases

-A parent is required to pay child support beyond the age of 23 due to exceptional circumstances, including mental or physical disability.
+A parent may be required to pay child support beyond the age of 23 due to exceptional circumstances, including mental or physical disability.
 If you are someone seeking continuation of child support or seeking termination of support, there are things you should know before going to court.

 Termination of support